Copyright © 2023 ISEIS. All rights reserved

-A Fuzzy Gradient Chance-Constrained Evacuation Model for Managing Risks of Nuclear Power Plants under Multiple Uncertainties
+A Fuzzy Gradient Chance-Constrained Evacuation Model for Managing Risks under Uncertain Climatic and Environmental Conditions

 - There are currently no refbacks.